Track your NPS over time

 NPS is comprised of a carefully crafted single question survey.
 Customers answer this question in two parts.
 The first part is a 0–10 numerical rating.
 This provides a standardized quantitative benchmark that can be tracked over time.

-The second part is a free-form follow-up question.
+The second half of the NPS survey is a free-form follow-up question.
 This is where the real power of NPS reveals itself.
-It allows the customer to provide context for their rating in their own words, free from any bias that targetted survey questions might impart.
+It allows the customer to provide context for their rating in their own words, free from any bias that targeted survey questions might impart.

 Customers are segmented into three groups according to their numerical response to the 0-10 rating question.
 But what do the different groupings actually mean?